terrysheng/azure-content-zhtw/articles/storage-java-how-to-use-table-storage.md

         e.printStackTrace();
     }

-## <a name="RetriveSingle"> </a>作法：擷取單一實體
+## <a name="RetriveSingle"> </a>How to: Retrieve a single entity

-您可以撰寫查詢來擷取單一特定實體。下列程式碼會呼叫含資料分割索引鍵和資料列索引鍵參數 (以指定客戶 "Jeff Smith") 的 **TableOperation.retrieve**，而不是建立 **TableQuery** 再使用篩選器來達到同樣的目的。執行時，擷取操作只會傳回一個實體，而不是傳回一個集合。**getResultAsType** 方法會將結果轉換成指派目標 (**CustomerEntity** 物件) 的類型。如果此類型與指定給查詢的類型不相容，將會擲回例外狀況。如果沒有實體具有完全相符的資料分割和資料列索引鍵，則會傳回 Null 值。若要從資料表服務中擷取單一實體，最快的方法是在查詢中同時指定資料分割索引鍵和資料列索引鍵。
+You can write a query to retrieve a single, specific entity.
+The following code calls **TableOperation.retrieve** with partition key and row key parameters to specify the customer "Jeff Smith", instead of creating a **TableQuery** and using filters to do the same thing.
+When executed, the retrieve operation returns just one entity, rather than a collection.
+The **getResultAsType** method casts the result to the type of the assignment target, a **CustomerEntity** object.
+If this type is not compatible with the type specified for the query, an exception will be thrown.
+A null value is returned if no entity has an exact partition and row key match.
+Specifying both partition and row keys in a query is the fastest way to retrieve a single entity from the Table service.

     try
     {
     	// Retrieve storage account from connection-string.
     	CloudStorageAccount storageAccount =
 	       CloudStorageAccount.parse(storageConnectionString);

     	// Create the table client.
     	CloudTableClient tableClient = storageAccount.createCloudTableClient();

     	// Create a cloud table object for the table.
     	CloudTable cloudTable = tableClient.getTableReference("people");

     	// Retrieve the entity with partition key of "Smith" and row key of "Jeff" TableOperation retrieveSmithJeff =
 	       TableOperation.retrieve("Smith", "Jeff", CustomerEntity.class);

 	   // Submit the operation to the table service and get the specific entity.
 	   CustomerEntity specificEntity =
     		cloudTable.execute(retrieveSmithJeff).getResultAsType();

     	// Output the entity.
     	if (specificEntity != null)
     	{
             System.out.println(specificEntity.getPartitionKey() +
                 " " + specificEntity.getRowKey() +
                 "\t" + specificEntity.getEmail() +
                 "\t" + specificEntity.getPhoneNumber());
 	   }
     }
     catch (Exception e)
     {